jazzband/pathlib2/docs/index.rst

       >>> p.resolve()
       PosixPath('/home/antoine/pathlib')

    If the path doesn't exist, an :exc:`OSError` is raised.
+If an infinite loop is encountered along the resolution path, :exc:`ValueError` is raised.

 .. method:: Path.rmdir()